contentful/contentful.py/README.rst

 `Contentful <https://www.contentful.com>`_ provides a content infrastructure for digital teams to power content in websites, apps, and devices.
 Unlike a CMS, Contentful was built to integrate with the modern software stack.
 It offers a central hub for structured content, powerful management and delivery APIs, and a customizable web app that enable developers and content creators to ship digital products faster.

-    This SDK is intended to replace the former unofficial Python CDA SDK.
-The old SDK can still be found at: https://github.com/contentful-labs/contentful.py
+    This library is intended to replace the former unofficial Python CDA library.
+The old library can still be found at: https://github.com/contentful-labs/contentful.py

 .. raw:: html
     <details>